 The filters for your heating and cooling systems should be changed once every month or two, depending on how much you’re running your system.
 If you’re running your furnace all the time in the dead of winter, or your A/C throughout the hottest summer months, you may want to change your filters every two weeks.

-At minimum, make it a habit to change your filters every time you get an electricity or gas bill.
+At a minimum, make it a habit to change your filters every time you get an electricity or gas bill.
 That’s a good reminder that will get you in the habit of regularly changing those out.

 Clean filters make it easier for your HVAC system to circulate air, which makes the whole system more efficient.
 Plus, they’re a super-cheap option for keeping your home as efficient as possible.